jlebrijo/prun-cfg/README.md

 * Including node["packages"] for Rails server, to install Ubuntu packages
 * NewRelic (config/newrelic.yml) is managed for rails apps.
 So you need to:
     * set :linked_files, %w{... config/newrelic.yml}
-    * Remove file from repo and add to .git ignore
+    * Remove file from repo and add to .gitignore